Commercial Real Estate Activity Remained Close to Its Historical Average

 Notes: Contributions may not add to the total change in the index due to rounding.
 The contribution of each metric is calculated as the change in the standardized value of the variable from the previous quarter multiplied by the coefficient of the variable in the index.

-Chart 2: Alignment in market participants’ views stabilized to typical levels for recent years
+Chart 2: Alignment in market participants’ views about CRE conditions continued to trend up

 Note: Values correspond to measures of Shannon entropy, with higher numerical values indicating more mixed responses and lower signal quality of the KC Fed CRE Index.